 Video: Debbie Heile learns her cancer risk through genetic testing.
 View text version of story >>

 TriHealth Cancer Institute offers genetic counseling and genetic testing for individuals concerned about the risk of an inherited cancer predisposition.
-The goal of genetic counseling is to provide personalized information about an individual’s cancer risk factors, genetic testing options, and recommendations for cancer screening, treatment and management.

 What Happens at a Genetic Counseling Appointment?